ACCP collaborates with ASHP on Geriatric Pharmacy activities.

 Methods and CE Requirements

-To be eligible to earn continuing pharmacy education credit, participants must purchase the product, review all content, successfully complete, submit and pass the Web-based posttest associated with each module by April 12, 2026.
+To be eligible to earn continuing pharmacy education credit, learners must purchase the product, review all content, successfully complete, submit and pass the web-based posttest associated with each module within the course by April 12, 2026.
 Only completed assessments will be eligible for credit; no partial or incomplete assessments will be processed.
 You are allowed only one attempt to successfully complete this assessment.

 National Association of Boards of Pharmacy - CPE Monitor Service